How To Clean and Protect Rubber Trim Around Car Door and Windows

 How To Protect Rubber Trim Around Car Windows

-This will help prevent your exterior trim from drying out and cracking due to sun exposure while also preventing those nasty stains from bird droppings and other road gunk.
+This will help prevent your exterior trim from drying out and cracking due to sun exposure while also preventing nasty stains from bird droppings and other road gunk.
 If there are already cracks in the trim, this might not be too effective, so you’ll have to replace them if they’ve deteriorated beyond repair.

 Just follow the steps below, and you’ll learn how to protect the rubber trim on your vehicle.

-1. Use High-Quality Rubber Seal Protectant
+1. Buy a High-Quality Rubber Seal Protectant

 Many products on the market claim to protect your rubber trim, but they may contain harmful chemicals or solvents that can actually damage your trim even more.